This section describes grading factors, procedures and common terms used in grading Canadian grain.

 - commercially clean

-- Commercially clean shipments are shipments of grain whose dockage falls within allowed limits and is of a type normally present after standard commercial cleaning.
+- Commercially clean shipments are shipments of grain whose dockage components fall within allowed limits and is of a type normally present after standard commercial cleaning.

-- The Canadian Grain Commission is referred to as the Canadian Grain Commission.
-The Chief Commissioner of the Canadian Grain Commission reports directly to the Minister of Agriculture.
+- The Canadian Grain Commission may be referred to as the commission or the CGC.
+The Chief Commissioner of the CGC reports directly to the Minister of Agriculture.

 - Commission Order

 - A Commission order is a directive of the CGC consistent with Section 118 of the Canada Grain Act.
-An order remains in effect only until the end of the crop year in which it is issued.
+An order remains in effect only until the end of the crop year in which it is issued, at which point it may be renewed.
 Orders can be viewed from the CGC web site at https://grainscanada.gc.ca/en/industry/orders

 - composite sample

-- A composite sample is composed of a number of distinct portions, each obtained in a prescribed manner from consecutive samples.
+- A composite sample is composed of a number of distinct portions, each obtained in a prescribed manner from primary samples.
 The portions are blended to make the composite.

 - contaminated grain